David Icke: Reptoid humanoids

-Icke has stated that the reptilians come from not only another planet but another dimension, the lower level of the fourth dimension (the "lower astral dimension"), the one nearest the physical world.
-From this dimension they control the planet, although just as fourth-dimensional reptilians control us, they in turn are controlled by a fifth dimension.
+Icke has stated that the reptilians come from not only another planet but another dimension: the lower level of the fourth dimension (the "lower astral dimension")—the one nearest the physical world.
+From this dimension, they control the planet, although just as fourth-dimensional reptilians control us, they, in turn, are controlled by a fifth dimension.
 Michael Barkun argues that Icke's introduction of different dimensions allowed him to skip awkward questions about how the reptilians got here.
 Icke believes the only way this "Archontic" influence can be defeated is if people wake up to "the truth" and fill their hearts with love.

 Icke briefly introduced his ideas about ancient astronauts in The Robot's Rebellion (1994), citing Milton William Cooper's Behold a Pale Horse (1991), and expanded it in And the Truth Shall Set You Free (1995), citing Barbara Marciniak's Bringers of the Dawn (1992).

 Religious studies lecturer David G. Robertson writes that Icke's reptilian idea is adapted from Zecharia Sitchin's The 12th Planet (1976), combined with material from Credo Mutwa, a Zulu healer.
 Sitchin suggested that the Anunnaki came to Earth for its precious metals.
-Icke has said that they came for what he refers to as "mono-atomic gold", which he claims can increase the capacity of the nervous system ten-thousandfold, and that after ingesting it the Anunnaki can process vast amounts of information, speed up trans-dimensional travel, and shapeshift from reptilian to human.
-Lewis and Kahn argue that Icke is using allegory to depict the alien, and alienating, nature of global capitalism.
+Icke has said that they came for what he refers to as "mono-atomic gold", which he claims can increase the capacity of the nervous system ten-thousandfold and that after ingesting it, the Anunnaki can process vast amounts of information, speed up trans-dimensional travel, and shapeshift from reptilian to human.
+Lewis and Kahn argue that Icke is using allegory to depict the alienating nature of global capitalism.
 Icke has said he is not using allegory.

-As of 2003, Icke claims the reptilian bloodline includes all (then 43) American presidents, three British and two Canadian prime ministers, several Sumerian kings and Egyptian pharaohs, and a smattering of celebrities.
+As of 2003, Icke claimed the reptilian bloodline includes all (then 43) American presidents, three British and two Canadian prime ministers, several Sumerian kings and Egyptian pharaohs, and a smattering of celebrities.
 Key bloodlines are said to include the Rockefellers, Rothschilds, various European aristocratic families, the establishment families of the Eastern United States, and the British House of Windsor.
 Icke claimed he saw British prime minister Edward Heath's eyes turn entirely "jet black" while the two men waited for a Sky News interview in 1989.
 He confirmed to Andrew Neil in May 2016 that he believes the British royal family are shape-shifting lizards.
-In 2001, Icke said the Queen Mother was "seriously reptilian".
-The Rothschilds, in Icke's opinion, are also blood-drinking Satan-worshipers, which Daniel Allington and David Toube argued in 2018 was part of a revival of medieval anti-Semitic attitudes towards Jews.
+In 2001, Icke said Queen Elizabeth The Queen Mother was "seriously reptilian".
+The Rothschilds, in Icke's opinion, are also blood-drinking Satan-worshipers, which Daniel Allington and David Toube argued in 2018 was part of a revival of medieval antisemitic attitudes towards Jews.

 Icke sometimes calls the reptilian plot the "unseen".
 After a 2018 talk by Icke in Southport, Merseyside, Michael Marshall reported:

-Critics view Icke's "reptilians" and other theories as anti-Semitic, and accuse him of Holocaust denial.
-Critics claim Icke's reptilians are symbolic representations of Jews, which Icke called "total friggin' nonsense", adding, "this is not a plot on the world by Jewish people".
-Icke has rejected the assertion he is a Holocaust denier.
+Critics view Icke's "reptilians" and other theories as antisemitic and accuse him of Holocaust denial.
+Critics say that Icke's reptilians are symbolic representations of Jews, which Icke called "total friggin' nonsense", adding, "this is not a plot on the world by Jewish people".